The American Rescue Plan Act provides more options to help you pay for your coverage. Learn more

 *If you qualify for Medicaid in your state, you may be eligible to receive your Medicaid health care with Kaiser Permanente.

-COBRA continuation coverage may be available to you to continue employer-sponsored coverage for a limited time.
+COBRA continuation coverage, including continuation coverage under state law, may be available to you to continue employer-sponsored coverage for a limited time.

 COBRA continuation coverage is generally only offered through employers with 20 or more employees.